Before the Flood (Doctor Who): Plot

 The Twelfth Doctor, O'Donnell, and Bennett arrive in a Scottish town in 1980, before the town was flooded, and the day the salvaged alien craft from the future landed.
 O'Donnell and Bennett observe the ship still has the stasis chamber, both power cells, and the absence of glyphs on the walls.
 They are met by Prentis, a Tivolian funeral director whom O'Donnell recognises as one of the ghosts in the future.
 Prentis landed on the "barren" planet Earth to bury the Fisher King, a former enslaver of the Tivolians.

 A ghost of the Doctor has appeared outside the mining facility near the flooded town in 2119, mouthing a set of names, those of the crew, Prentis, the Doctor, and Clara.
 Clara relays this to the Doctor in the past, who laments he now knows his future.
-During this, the still-alive Fisher King escapes the stasis chamber, kills Prentis, scratches the glyphs into the walls, and takes the chamber to the church.
+During this, the still-alive Fisher King escapes the ship, leaving the slab he laid on, kills Prentis, scratches the glyphs into the walls, and takes the stasis chamber from the ship to the church.
 O'Donnell is killed, and the Doctor confirms his theory that his ghost's list is the order in which they will die.
 When the Doctor and Bennett try to return to the future to save Clara, the TARDIS sends them back half an hour.

 The Fisher King confronts the Doctor, affirming that his glyphs and the ghosts he creates with them will send a signal that will draw an armada to enslave humanity.
 The Doctor says he removed the glyphs from the ship's wall.
-The Fisher King runs to the ship to find the Doctor lied to him, as the glyphs are still on the walls.
+The Fisher King returns to the ship to find the Doctor lied to him, as the glyphs are still on the walls.
 The Doctor had set one of the power cells to destroy the dam, flooding the town, and killing the Fisher King.
 The TARDIS transports Bennett to the future.

 In the future, the Doctor's ghost releases the other ghosts from the Faraday cage.
 Clara, Cass, and Lunn are cornered in the hangar bay, when the stasis chamber opens, revealing the Doctor, who had used it to survive the flood.
 He creates the image of the ghost Doctor to lure the ghosts to the Faraday cage and trap them there until UNIT can arrive to remove it.
 The Doctor wipes the memories of the glyphs from everyone's minds.

 The plot of the episode is a bootstrap paradox—the Doctor programmed the ghost to say the list of names because that is what the ghost's message said.